Jimmy Ockford

-James William Ockford (born June 10, 1992) is an American soccer player who plays for Colorado Springs Switchbacks in the USL Championship.
+James William Ockford (born June 10, 1992) is an American former professional soccer player.

 Career

 College and amateur

 Ockford began his college career at Mount St. Mary's University where he played as a forward for three seasons.
 In his freshman year with the Mountaineers, Ockford made 17 appearances and finished the year with one assist.
 In 2011, he made 16 appearances and tallied three goals and three assists.
 In 2012, he made 17 appearances and tallied two goals.
 Following the conclusion of the 2012, Mount St. Mary's Athletics announced that it would cut three of their sports programs, including men's soccer.

 On February 6, 2013, it was announced that Ockford transferred to the University of Louisville for his senior season.
 In his lone season with the Cardinals, Ockford was converted to defender and he excelled as he made 20 appearances, tallied four goals and helped the Cardinals record nine clean sheets on their way to winning the AAC regular season title.
 On November 14, Ockford was named AAC Defender of the Year.

 During his time in college, Ockford also played in the USL Premier Development League for Central Jersey Spartans and Reading United.